cerebral-legacy/cerebral-addons/README.md

 * `when(path, outputs={ isTrue: when.truthy, isFalse: when.otherwise }, emptyObjectsAreFalse=true)`

-when exports the folowing symbols
+when exports the following symbols

 * `when.truthy`
 * `when.falsy`